Ayush17318/line-follower/docs/README.md

 One of the biggest challenges we had in this project was ensuring that the two motors were running at the same or desired speed.
 When simply setting the duty cycle of the motors to specific desired speeds, the motors output inconsistent speeds that change based on the amount of voltage from the batteries, friction in the board, drift, and general randomness.
 To diagnose this, we attempted to implement closed-loop control on the motors using encoder readings.
 This posed a problem as we realized that there were some fundamental issues with our encoder and velocity readings.
 This may have been caused by our particular Closed Loop code, encoder code, the integration of this closed loop function with the cotask, or the hardware itself.
 The motors would often pulsate inconsistently or rotate at a different speed than expected.

 To mitigate this, we used a lot of testing and calibrating to preset certain ratios of duty cycles that corresponded to a particular velocity or heading.
 This, combined with timing certain durations of certain states, particularly with the obstacle detection sequence, allowed us to bypass this issue.
+Additionally, having more configurable states of logic between the sensors that allow for combinations of turning and pivoting helped to create a really robust sensor task that can handle these inconsistencies created by lagging motor control.

+Further Suggestions

 To revise this strategy, further evaluation of the program and code structure to diagnose the issue with the encoder readings to sufficiently implement Closed Loop control on the encoders and motors.
 This will allow us to control the speeds such that the ratios between the two wheels will be what we specifically desire.

 Additionally, this code functions for the two courses specified.
-To generalize this code for moving from finish back to start, using IMU heading data from a BNO055 to know how much x and y to travel to return to the start of the robot's path.
+To generalize this code for moving from finish back to start, we would use the IMU heading data from a BNO055 to know how much x and y to travel to return to the start of the robot's path.
+This can be integrated with the limit switch to travel around any obstacle in this return path.
+Using an additional limit switch along the side of the robot to track along the wall can also be integrated to generalize the path around the obstacle.
+Driving the robot until the side limit switch loses contact with the wall before turning three times can allow the robot to traverse any path with any size of the rectangular obstacle.

 talk about these
-(add closed loop, use bno055 to keep track of robots absolute position and be able to find its way back to the start, get more sensors, a more robust obstacle detection algorithm using a time of flight sensor)
+(add a closed loop, use bno055 to keep track of the robot's absolute position and be able to find its way back to the start, get more sensors, a more robust obstacle detection algorithm using a time of flight sensor)